BlackCat-klein/ClassroomPlugin/README.md

 ## Feedback and Contributions

 We welcome your feedback and contributions to improve this extension.
-If you encounter any issues, have suggestions for improvements, or would like to contribute to the project, please visit the [GitHub repository](https://github.com/your-repo-url) for ClassroomPlugin.
+If you encounter any issues, have suggestions for improvements, or would like to contribute to the project, please visit the [GitHub repository](https://github.com/BlackCat-klein/ClassroomPlugin) for ClassroomPlugin.

-## License

-This extension is licensed under the [MIT License](LICENSE).